jarrettv/Mini-V/docs/BuildGuide.md

 ## Rear Z Motor Mount
 * Note: Depending on printer tolerance, use a 5mm reamer on all the parts prior to joining them together
 * Start with the Z1 motor mount and add the metal 280mm rods
-  * Note: For the following rail mounts:
-    * Consider sanding the mating edges
+  * Note: Don't forget to sand the mating edges to avoid gaps
-    * The parts should
 * Here is the order top to bottom, you'll put bottom in first:
   * bed_Z1_Rail_Mount_top
   * bed_Z1_Rail_Mount